zhicheng2333/piglatinizer/INSTRUCTIONS.md

 2.1 write a function that takes a parameter and returns a value <br>
 2.2 manipulating items in a string <br>
 3.1 split a string into an array and iterate over the new array <br>
-3.2 push items to an array and join the array into a string <br>

 ## Instructions
 1) Fork this repo to your own github account.